fastlane-old/codes/README.md

 # Installation
     sudo gem install codes

+Make sure, you have the latest version of the Xcode command line tools installed:

+    xcode-select --install

 # Why?

 `codes` can help you automate sending promo codes to journalists and create promo codes for tons of apps with the press of a button.